greatscottgadgets/facedancer/docs/source/using_usb_proxy.rst

 Setting up a USB Proxy begins by creating an instance of the :class:`~facedancer.proxy.USBProxyDevice` with the vendor and product id's of the proxied device as arguments.

-The actual behaviour of USB Proxy is governed by adding :mod:`~facedancer.filters` to the proxy that can intercept, read, modify and forward USB transactions between the host and device.
+The actual behaviour of USB Proxy is governed by adding :mod:`~facedancer.filters` to the proxy that can intercept, read, modify and forward USB transactions between the target computer and proxied device.

-The first filter is a :class:`~facedancer.filters.standard.USBProxySetupFilters` which is a simple forwarding filter that ensures all control transfers are forwarded between the target host and the proxied device.
-Without the presence of this script the target host will detect your proxied device but all attempts at enumeration would fail.
+The first filter is a :class:`~facedancer.filters.standard.USBProxySetupFilters` which is a simple forwarding filter that ensures all control transfers are forwarded between the target computer and the proxied device.
+Without the presence of this script the target computer will detect your proxied device but all attempts at enumeration would fail.

 The second filter is a :class:`~facedancer.filters.logging.USBProxyPrettyPrintFilter` which will intercept all transactions and then log them to the console.